Rammus Build Guide by Frillen

 - Start at Red, as some junglers will invade you if don’t.

-- Do the Krugs/Raptors as much as possible – multitarget camps are worth more gold
+- Do the Krugs/Raptors as much as possible – as these camps are worth 160g and 112g respectively

 - Track camp respawn timers – ideally you'd return to camps as they respawn.

-- Don't priorize first Rift Scuttler as it is worth 70 gold and reveals position.
+- Don't priorize first Rift Scuttler too much as it is only worth 77 gold, later scuttles are much more valuable.

 - Buy Control Wards on every back.